wywywy01/edx-documentation/en_us/install_operations/source/platform_releases/ficus.rst

 What Is the Ficus Git Tag?
 **************************

-A Git tag identifies the version of Open edX code that is the Ficus release.
+A git tag identifies the version of Open edX code that is the Ficus release.
-You can find the most up-to-date Git tag for the current Open edX release on the `Open edX Releases Wiki page`_.
+You can find the most up-to-date git tag for the current Open edX release on the `Open edX Releases Wiki page`_.

-The following Open edX Git repositories have the Ficus Git tag.
+The following Open edX git repositories have the Ficus git tag:

 * edx-platform
 * configuration
 * cs_comments_service
 * xqueue
-* XBlock
-* notifier
-* edx-ora2
-* edx-documentation
-* edx-certificates
+* ecommerce
-* edx-analytics-data-api-client
+* ecommerce-worker
 * edx-analytics-configuration
 * edx-analytics-dashboard
 * edx-analytics-data-api
 * edx-analytics-pipeline
+* edx-certificates
+* edx-custom-a11y-rules
+* edx-demo-course
+* edx-documentation
+* edx-notes-api
+* edx-ui-toolkit
+* notifier
+* programs
+* ux-pattern-library

 ****************************
 Installing the Ficus Release